 • Courage – the ability and belief to face challenges and the confidence to make bold decisions under adverse circumstances.

 Since 2012, in alliance with FEDUT we have trained over 600 young people as junior accountants, and more recently as marketing and sales assistants.
 These are among the most in-demand professions in the region.

-Since our alliance with FEDUT began in 2012 over 500 young people from impoverished backgrounds have been through our job training programmes, half of whom are still in gainful employment in a related field.
-We are currently running our 14th, 15th and 16th courses together, training 90 students simultaneously.
+Since our alliance with FEDUT began in 2012 over 600 young people from underprivileged backgrounds have been through our job training programmes, half of whom are still in gainful employment in a related field.
+We are currently running our 16th and17th Accountancy courses and 3rd Marketing course, training 90 students simultaneously.

 In addition to our work in Colombia we support a UK-based skills training charity called in Godalming, Surrey called Skillway.
 Since 2012 we have been providing bursaries for students to undergo two year ‘masterclass’ course in their chosen craft/trade.